Putting money in your RRSP—why it's not too late to start

 6 Carry forward unused RRSP room

-If you're unable to contribute the maximum contribution amount to your RRSP, you can carry the unused RRSP room forward to the future.
-The maximum contribution amount for the 2022 tax year is 18% of your 2021 earnings up to a maximum of $29,210.
+If you're unable to contribute the maximum amount to your RRSP, you can carry the unused RRSP room forward to the future.
+The maximum contribution amount for the 2024 tax year is 18% of your 2023 earnings up to a maximum of $31,560.
 If you haven't contributed for a while, you may have a large amount of unused contribution room.
-Making a contribution could give you a tax refund, which you could use for other things such as paying down debt or investing or topping up your TFSA.
+Making a contribution could give you a tax refund, which you could use for other things, such as paying down debt or investing or topping up your TFSA.

 An RRSP is your savings superhero